PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 This function can be used to specify the Python class that shall be used by PyGreSQL to hold PostgreSQL numeric values.
-The default class is :class:`decimal.Decimal` if available, otherwise the :class:`float` type is used.
+The default class is :class:`decimal.Decimal`.

 get/set_decimal_point -- decimal mark used for monetary values
 --------------------------------------------------------------